“What we see and what we seem are but a dream, a dream within a dream.”

 – Miranda in Picnic at Hanging Rock (a variation of A Dream Within a Dream by Edgar Allan Poe)

 In Peter Weir’s Picnic at Hanging Rock (1975), viewers are reminded again and again of the “venomous snakes and poison ants” that populate the Australian outback.
-Despite these repeated warnings the reptiles and insects we see are never an actual threat and cause no harm besides pilfering some leftovers from an unobserved picnic basket.
+Despite these repeated warnings, the reptiles and insects we see on screen are never an actual threat and cause no harm besides pilfering some leftovers from an unobserved picnic basket.
 The real danger is unspoken and invisible.
-It lurks unseen in the shadowy cracks and crevices of Hanging Rock, waiting to ensnare a group of innocent schoolgirls and their unsuspecting math teacher.
+It lurks unseen in the shadowy cracks and crevices of Hanging Rock where it waits to ensnare a group of innocent schoolgirls and their unsuspecting math teacher.
 As is often the case in real life, the horrors that eventually befall the characters in Weir’s film arrive without warning or reason but they leave the victims devastated as they try to make sense of a nemesis that has no fixed name and no discernible face.

 Picnic at Hanging Rock is an adaptation of a novel by author Joan Lindsay who claimed it was based on her own experiences growing up in Australia while attending a boarding school in Melbourne.
 It accounts the strange story of a group of adolescent schoolgirls who plan a Valentine’s Day excursion to a sacred aboriginal spot known as Hanging Rock.
 As they frolic among the ancient primordial rock formations the young women are accompanied by instructors, chaperones and leering young men who observe them from the wild bush.
 Sadly, their romantic day trip comes to a terrible and mysterious end when three of the girls along with one teacher go missing.